 High-pitched noises will be suitably dulled with the Anker Soundcore Life A1.
 Most earphones provide some amount of passive noise isolation, similar to how earplugs work.
 Passive noise isolation relies on a solid seal to block out external sounds.
 The Anker Soundcore Life A1 performs best when dampening high frequencies above 1kHz.
 It works progressively worse the pitch of a noise, which is normal for headphones without ANC.
 Having worse bass isolation means that the earphones are constantly competing for your ears’ attention with the outside world; this could be another reason Anker chose to exaggerate the bass frequency response as compensation.

 How does the Anker Soundcore Life A1 sound?

-In a word, these are “bassy” earphones.
+In a word, these are “bassy” earphones when compared to our headphone preference curve, the difference is clear.
 The Anker Soundcore Life A1 has three EQ presets that you can cycle through by tapping either earbud three times.
-Options include Soundcore Signature, Bass Booster, and Acoustic—the website also calls it Podcast mode, but to avoid confusion, let’s stick to what’s on the box.
+Options include Soundcore Signature, Bass Booster, and Acoustic — the website also calls it Podcast mode, but to avoid confusion, let’s stick to what’s on the box.

 The Life A1 pumps out some serious bass, which isn't always a good thing.

 Soundcore Signature and Bass Booster are somewhat similar, though the latter rattles my ears more.
 Meanwhile, the Acoustic setting leads to a somewhat exaggerated treble frequency response.